Magnesium Dosage Calculator

 Can I take too much?

 From food: nearly impossible.
-From supplements: stay under 350mg/day (the tolerable upper limit).
+From supplements: stay under 350mg/day (the tolerable upper limit set by the NIH).
 Higher doses cause diarrhea (especially oxide and citrate).
-People with kidney disease should consult a doctor.
+People with kidney disease should consult a doctor โ impaired kidneys can't clear excess magnesium, leading to dangerous buildup.

 How long before I feel the effects?

 Sleep: 1-2 weeks.
 Anxiety: 2-4 weeks.
 Muscle cramps: a few days.
 Blood pressure: 8-12 weeks.
-Consistency matters more than dose.
+Cognitive benefits: 4-6 weeks.
+Consistency matters more than dose โ taking 400mg sporically does less than taking 200mg daily.